morganknutson/pps-bus-routes/IMPLEMENTATION_SUMMARY.md

 #### `frontend/src/services/routing.ts`
 - Updated to use Google Directions API via backend
-- Falls back to OSRM if Google API fails
 - More efficient: can calculate entire route in one request

 #### `scripts/process-single-pdf.js`